Chancery Clerk - Clerk of the Board

 John McAdams is a member of the Property Records Industry Association (PRIA), a partnership of business and government members with the goal of facilitating recordation and access to public property records.
-He also serves on the National Board of Directors, and is co-chair of the Land Records Committee, of the National Association of County Recorders, Election Officials and Clerks (NACRC).
+He also serves on the National Board of Directors, and as a co-chair of the Land Records Committee of the National Association of County Recorders, Election Officials and Clerks (NACRC).
 NACRA is a professional organization of elected and appointed county administrative officials, which provides its members continuing education and opportunities to exchange ideas and information on a national level.
-He also serves on the Legislative Committee of the Mississippi Chancery Clerks Association, being instrumental in the establishment of statewide uniform real estate documents legislation, to be effective July 1, 2009.
-Click on "Format for Deeds" here or in the Linked Site Services box at left, which contains Section 89-5-24, Miss.
+He is a member of the International Association of Clerks, Records, Elected Officials and Treasurers (IACREOT) which offers members opportunities to exchange ideas, elevate standards through education, develop efficient ways to serve the public and promote the ethics of public service, while developing contacts in furtherance of the profession.
+He currently serves on the Legislative Committee of the Mississippi Chancery Clerks Association and was instrumental in the establishment of statewide uniform real estate documents legislation, which became effective July 1, 2009.
+Click here for "Format for Deeds" which contains Section 89-5-24, Miss.
 Code of 1972, Annotated, and a sample Warranty Deed in the new format.

 Current and Completed Projects